GAIA-X4PLC-AAD/idsa-environment/README.md

 ## How to deploy the k8s scripts

 ### Connect to the cloud infrastructure
+This step is only needed if you want to deploy the components into a cluster inside a cloud infrastructure like Azure or AWS.
 If you are working with a cloud infrastructure, you first need to connect your local machine to your cloud infrastructure via ssh like this:

 `ssh -i '<path to ssh rsa file>' -L localhost:3500:<cloud infrastructure k8s cluster ip address>:<cloud infrastructure k8s cluster port> <cloud infrastructure user>@<cloud infrastructure ip address>`